-Time to Follow Up with that Prospect Who Forgot to See Our Company Presentation
+Follow Up with that Prospect Who Forgot about the Event

 Time to follow up with that important prospect.
 In our previous conversations with him, we told him all this good information.